sarvex/gitbook-editor/intro/README.md

-# Welcome in GitBook Editor!
+# Welcome to GitBook Editor!

-Here is what you need to know.
+Here's what you need to know:

 1. This application is open source, you can contribute to it on [GitHub](https://github.com/GitbookIO/editor).